-- Read the Indian Standard and ensure that the product meets the requirements specified in the Indian Standard and that required manufacturing and testing facilities as prescribed in the Indian Standard are available in the unit
+- Read the Indian Standard and ensure that the product meets the requirements specified in the Indian Standard and that necessary manufacturing and testing facilities, as prescribed in the Indian Standard, are available in the unit.

-- In case complete testing facilities are unavailable in the unit since these tests require expensive or sophisticated test equipment, BIS can also permit manufacturers to subcontract such tests to BIS-recognized labs.
+- Suppose complete testing facilities are unavailable in the unit since these tests require expensive or sophisticated test equipment.
+In that case, BIS can also permit manufacturers to subcontract such tests to BIS-recognized labs.
 For instance, tests for Slip resistance and Innocuousness prescribed for Personal Protective Equipment Part 2 Safety Footwear in IS 15298 (Part 2): 2016 are permitted to be subcontracted by BIS.

-- Product Manuals, which were available on the BIS website may also be referred.
+- Product Manuals, available on the BIS website, may also be referred to.
 However, even if the product manual for any product is unavailable on the BIS website, you can still apply for a grant of license without waiting for BIS to publish the product manual.
 The concerned BIS Branch Office will guide you through the application process.

-Note: In case you are unable to locate/download or understand the provisions of the Indian Standard and/or product manual, you can reach out to your nearest BIS Branch Office whose contact details are available on BIS Website www.bis.gov.in
+Note: In case you are unable to locate/download or understand the provisions of the Indian Standard and product manual, you can reach out to your nearest BIS Branch Office, whose contact details are available on BIS Website www.bis.gov.in

 Access the Manakonlin portal and create an account on Manakonline, the BIS application portal.
 Apply for a license through this account.